PinoyFreeCoder/open-ai-example/readme.md

 ## Running the app

-To run the app on your and access it on your web browser via http://localhost:3000
+To run the app on your local machine and access it on your web browser via http://localhost:3000

 ```
 npm run start